Filtering

 Basics

-From your Artworks page, tap the Filter box in the top-left to add filters to your view.
-You’ll be able to select from a variety of filter types.
+Filtering works the same way everywhere in Valise: tap the Filter box in the top-left of a list to add filters to your view.
+You’ll be able to select from the filter types available on that page.

 A dropdown menu with options of filtering by title, year, location, images, status, tag, and more.

 You can add multiple filters at once.
 Each new filter you add further narrows down the results.
-In other words, an artwork needs to match all filters to be shown.
+In other words, a record needs to match all filters to be shown.

 • Title: Filters by the title of the artwork.